 Who is eligible and how do I apply?

-All students who are interested in healthy living and willing to enroll in courses are welcome.
+All first-year students who are interested in wellness and wanting to enroll in healthy community pathway courses are welcome.
 We want students who are looking to foster and maintain healthy habits that support personal and community well-being.

 - Register for University Housing and select the community you prefer in the "Community Preference" section.

 - Answer the community questions on your housing registration.

 Completed community applications will be reviewed on a rolling basis until May 1.
 Wait lists for communities will close May 15.